mattlong/hermes/README.md

     pip install hermes-chat

+## Commands

+Hermes will interpret certain messages as commands and treats them differently from normal messagesd:

+* `/marco` - Not sure if other people are getting your messages?
+Hermes replies to you (and only you) with "polo".

+* `/mute` - **_Coming soon._** Queues up incoming messages so you're distraction free (at lease from your chatrooms).
+Others are informed that you're busy.

+* `/unmute` - **_Coming soon._** Receive all queued messages.
+Others are informed that you're not busy anymore.

+* `/invite <handle>` - **_Coming soon._** Invite new members to the chatroom.

 ## Upcoming Features

-* Persistence: allow chatroom details to be persisted besides hardcoded settings module.
-Hooks to update settings on the fly.
+* **Persistence**: Allow chatroom details to be easily persisted in ways besides hardcoded python objects.
+Provide hooks to update settings on the fly.
-* Mute/unmute: queue up messages and send them all once unmuted.
+* **Mute/unmute**: Don't want to be distracted?
+Have your messages queued up and waiting for you when you want them.
-* Invitations: manage chatroom membership.
+* **Invitations**: Manage chatroom membership.
 Depends on persistence support

 ## Is it any good?